 The Life Mask – Another View

 Below are my 2nd Photoshop reconstructions of J. I. Browere’s 1825 life mask of John Quincy Adams.
+These images show Adams when he was congressman, much later in life with his "mutton chops."

 Life masks of John Quincy Adams Source: Cheryl A. Daniel, with special thanks to Fenimore Art Museum, Cooperstown N.Y.